- Schedule of Classes - July 21, 2019 7:14PM EDT

-The primary intent is to prepare students to successfully complete PAM 3100 Multiple Regression Analysis.
-Topics include data presentation and descriptive statistics, summation operator, properties of linear functions, quadratic functions, logarithmic functions, random variables and their probability distributions, joint and conditional distributions, expected value, conditional expectation, statistical sampling and inference, interval estimation and confidence intervals, hypothesis testing using t and F distributions, and an introduction to bivariate regression analysis.
-The course uses Excel initially to become familiar with data analysis, and then moves on to Stata (a powerful statistical analysis computer program).
+"Introduction to Statistics for PAM Majors" introduces basic statistical techniques used by researchers to investigate social, economic, and political phenomena.
+Topics include data presentation and descriptive statistics, measures of central tendency and dispersion, random variables and their probability distributions, joint and conditional distributions, expected value, conditional expectation, statistical sampling and inference, interval estimation and confidence intervals, hypothesis testing using t and F distributions, correlation, bivariate regression analysis, and statistical elaboration.
+A lab accompanies the course lectures.
+In problem sets and exams, students calculate statistics by hand to develop familiarity with data analysis.
+They also learn and apply basic commands using Stata statistical software.

 When Offered Fall.